Scamming prevention guide

 What is a scam?

 A scam is when a fraudster tricks a player into giving away their valuable items, wealth or personal details.
-Scamming is a violation of our in-game and forum rules.
-We take scamming very seriously.
-Some scams could result in a mute or a ban, depending on the severity of the offence.
+Scamming is against our in-game and forum rules.
+We take scamming very seriously, some scams could result in a mute or a ban, depending on how serious the offence is.

 How to avoid being scammed